 360 Video is a term best used to describe the content or medium itself: a video that offers a 360 degree spherical view around the viewer, and “during playback the user has control of the viewing direction.”
 But there are many ways to watch 360 Video content.

-360 Video can be watched on desktop browsers, mobile browsers, and native apps, in what Google calls a “magic window” mode.
+360 Video can be watched on desktop browsers and mobile browsers, in what Google calls a "magic window" mode.
 This is the traditional rectangular video player on your screen that users can typically watch on their mobile phone in two ways: tap & drag on the video itself (like on desktop); or just move the phone to change perspective as they view a particular slice of the 360 degree video; but the view is limited to this small window to the virtual world.

 But 360 Video can also be watched using virtual reality.
 VR is the immersive experience you have when wearing a special head-mounted display (HMD) like Oculus Rift, and both your actions and perspective in the virtual environment are controlled by the movement of your body.
 Diving one level deeper, a popular type of VR is 360 Video filmed with a camera/rig (also known as live-action VR) where the viewer is tethered to the camera's 360-degree view of the world and moves where the camera moves.